Langdock/assignment/README.md

 # Engineering Assignment

 Your task is to enhance a chat UI while adhering to the design principles of the Langdock application.
-The final submission should include a model selector, message regeneration functionality, and smooth streaming interactions.
+The final submission should include a model selector and message regeneration functionality.

 ## Objectives